nrfconnect/sdk-nrf/applications/asset_tracker_v2/README.rst

    This application configuration sets a custom client ID for the respective cloud.
 For setting a custom client ID, you need to set :option:`CONFIG_CLOUD_CLIENT_ID_USE_CUSTOM` to ``y``.

 Additional configuration
 ========================

 To get the application to communicate with a specified cloud service, configure the Kconfig options specific to each *cloud library*.
 Every cloud service supported in |NCS| has a corresponding *cloud library* that needs to be selected and properly configured.

-If you are using your own instance of AWS IoT core cloud service, you must check and configure the following :ref:`lib_aws_iot` library options that are used by the application:
+You must check and configure the following :ref:`lib_aws_iot` library options that are used by the application:

 * :option:`CONFIG_AWS_IOT_BROKER_HOST_NAME`
 * :option:`CONFIG_AWS_IOT_SEC_TAG`